hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ```
 :::note

-If one or more plugins fail, the error response provides a comma-separated list of pluginName:success or pluginName:failure (reason).
+If one or more plugins fail, the error response provides a comma-separated list of `pluginName`:success or `pluginName`:failure (reason).

 :::